Denton residents with medical needs struggling through power outages

 “I used to live over on Ector Street, and I called them to make sure the form was transferred to my new address,” Anderson said.
 “That’s when they told me it has to be renewed every two years.
 And then there’s the fact that DME has had its office closed because of COVID.

 Vera uses a motorized wheelchair that requires recharging.
-He has a tracheal tube that removed fluid from his lungs.
+He has a tracheal tube that removes fluid from his lungs.
 He also has a feeding tube that allows him to pump nutrients into his digestive tract.
-The rolling outages created a crisis for Vela.
+The rolling outages created a crisis for him.

 “Our power went out in the middle of the night,” he said.
 “On top of needing to charge my chair, I have a respiratory condition that requires me to use a nebulizer three times a day.
 With the power going out throughout the day and night, I’m not sure how much of that is going to work.”